-Lung cancer patient highlights need for survivor research (VIDEO)
+Lung cancer cases highlight need for breast cancer survivor research

-In her narrative, the former patient expresses shock at her diagnosis, saying she was “totally floored.”
+One City of Hope patient, diagnosed and successfully treated for breast cancer 20 years earlier, said she was “totally floored” by her lung cancer diagnosis.
 After all, she’d never smoked, and the common perception of lung cancer has been that it’s a disease only of smokers.
 That perception is slowly changing.

 As explained by Karen Reckamp, M.D., M.S., co-director of City of Hope’s Lung Cancer and Thoracic Oncology Program: “The most common cause of lung cancer is tobacco smoke, and the risk increases with the quantity and duration of smoking.
 Yet nearly 15 percent of those who develop lung cancer have never smoked, so there are other factors clearly involved such as the environment and genetics.
 Although these causes are not well-outlined, research is ongoing to improve our understanding of nonsmoking-related lung cancers.”

 The patient's story not only emphasizes City of Hope's track record in successfully treat lung cancer, it calls attention to the need for long-term follow-up of cancer survivors.

 Lung cancers are not necessarily linked to radiation, of course, even in those who received radiation therapy.
 But the fact remains: More people are surviving cancer than in generations past, only to find they face sometimes-unexpected health problems down the road, often from the treatment itself.

 Only by monitoring cancer survivors, and taking note of their needs, can physicians identify the illnesses and conditions to which they might be more susceptible.

 When it comes to lung cancer, radiation therapy for breast cancer is indeed one of the risk factors, physicians have learned, said Dan J. Raz, M.D., also co-director of City of Hope's Lung Cancer and Thoracic Oncology Program.